 Here are some money-saving tips about parking in front of an NYC driveway

-One of the most frequent questions I get from the NYC driving public is about how to park safely in front of an NYC driveway.
+One of the most popular batches of questions I get is about parking in front of an NYC driveway.
 For example:

 - I didn’t block the driveway.
 There was plenty of room to circumnavigate my car

 - There wasn’t a visible garage

 - I own the property with 3 rental units

 So I thought I would prepare a cheat sheet to help you solve the mystery of the do’s and don’t do’s of parking in front of an NYC driveway